 Sales managers have to be able to interpret what the report means and be able to make decisions based on its results.
 They should also be able to forecast future sales revenue and give new goals based on the goals met in the past, according to the report.
 To give a better understanding on the importance of the sales report, here are a few things that the sales report determines:

 The best way to make useful sales call reports is by automating as much as possible.
 This can be done by using different software.
 We’ve listed the most useful in our article on Sales Process Automation.
-Another option to automate your calling reports is through the Dolphin Dialer.
+Another option to automate your calling reports is through the Power Dialer.
 It makes useful reports based on specific time periods with the click of a button that can show which users are being productive and which may need some additional coaching!

 As the sales manager, you must know the purpose of all of the sales reports so you can identify what pieces of information are particularly important to helping you understand where your team is at in terms of reaching that goal.
 If you are having a hard time identifying what you want to see out of your sales report then start by asking yourself some questions to identify the goal.
 Questions like: